arjreddy97/arkouda_project/README.md

 - Finds monotontic trends in terms of daily returns
 - Uses the arkouda groupBy function to catergorize each days voalitlity into either "High" "Low" based on a threshold
 - then calculates the average daily returns of each of those groups.
+- Computes some simple stastisics for each column.

   #The code takes on average 3-4 minutes to fully run